ChrstphrHll/npc_gen/students/Astinus Sythaeryn.md

 ---
 ### Description
 - 4th year Human Bard in Fiesn
-- straight dark red hair that's put up in a large bun, Pale Blue eyes, and Brown skin
+- short straight lighter blonde hair that's wild, Pale Blue eyes, and Brown skin
 - Is Thrifty and Aimless, and has Independence as their ideal

 ### Organizations